Do something different at your next event.

 - Graphic recording often occurs on a large canvas to the main stage—visible to the audience, without stealing the limelight from the presenter.
 The illustrator acts as a fly on the wall, and creates a visual interpretation of the presentation in real time.
 Watching the canvas come alive can keep audience members more engaged, and the canvas can act as an inspiring way to reflect on the content after the presentation is over.

-- Graphic facilitation is more interactive—the illustrator engages with the participants of a meeting or workshop, and captures their conversation visually, combing quotes, caricatures, metaphor, and other visual cues, to create a visual "highlights reel" of the day.
+- Graphic facilitation is more interactive—the illustrator engages with the participants of a meeting or workshop, and captures their conversation visually, combining quotes, caricatures, metaphor, and other visual cues, to create a visual "highlights reel" of the day.
 In our experience, having a graphic facilitator present in a workshop makes participants more engaged, as they are excited to see how their thoughts are captured, and the more quiet among the group feel validated when they see their opinions captured.

 - Sketchnoting refers to visual note-taking on an A4 sheet of paper that can be scanned and published online in real-time, tagged with your event's hashtag to enrich the back-channel, and given as a gift to presenters or attendees.
 We also have experience in digital sketchnoting, using a tablet computer that is projected live for the audience to see.